0xj4an/ReFi-DAO-Website/content/resources-hub/documents/local-node-membership-agreement.md

 - **Uphold ethical standards and cultural norms** as outlined in the [ReFi DAO Community Covenant](https://claim.hatsprotocol.xyz/42220/13.3.1), including a commitment to regeneration, inclusion, transparency, and respectful collaboration.
 - **Use the ReFi DAO brand responsibly and in accordance with published Brand Guidelines**, as provided in the Local Node Toolkit.
 This includes using the logo, name, and related assets in a way that reflects positively on the network.
-- **Avoid public misrepresentation** of ReFi DAO’s mission, intentions, or relationships.
+- **Avoid public misrepresentation** of ReFi DAO's mission, intentions, or relationships.
 Local Nodes are encouraged to speak in their own voice and context, while clearly distinguishing their local initiatives from official global coordination efforts when appropriate.
 - **Maintain active visibility through regular updates** submitted via [Karma GAP](https://karmagap.org/) or another approved coordination platform.
 These updates should reflect key activities, impact, and community engagement.

     > If no meaningful update is submitted within a 12-month period, the Local Node may be marked as inactive and subject to review or termination (see Section 8).